lawbbNi/order-here-front-end-lawbb-test/README.md

 # OrderHere
-used for devops to implement CICD Pipeline used for project deployment on vercel
+used for DevOps to implement CICD Pipeline

+used for project deployment on Vercel